-SURGERY (Third Floor)

-In the operating theater:
+SURGERY (Third Floor) In the operating theater:

 - In the operating theater my team and I wear body exhaust suits (they look like a space suit) which completely isolate our breathing from you, to reduce further the risk of infection. - Your incision will be meticulously closed with a running suture (as opposed to conventional staples).
 In my experience, this suturing technique provides a superior seal and extra protection against infection.
-It is performed like plastic surgery, using a single stitch. - A special sterile surgical dressing is applied in the operating room that allows the incision to breathe.
+It is performed like plastic surgery, using a single stitch. - A special dressing will be applied in the operating room that allows the incision to breathe. - A reuseable ice pack is placed over the dressing which decreases pain and swelling.